jlevando/eureka/in_progress/lisa/latimes/latimes_readme.txt

-This readme was last updated by Lisa McAulay on 2021-11-12.
+This readme was last updated by Lisa McAulay on 2021-11-15.

 The LA Times Collection is being migrated by Lisa McAulay with assistance from Geno Sanchez.
+November 2021 activities are focused on making sure all the same data is in place on californica prod and californica stage.
+Accomplishing this "behind the scenes" work will catch the work on the LA Times collection back up to our standard workflow, which is ingest CSVs into stage and when verified that that process has worked correctly, ingest into production.
+With this process, we also have the same data on stage and prod, which makes troubleshooting or reviewing things easier.
+Since May 2021, stage has lagged behind production.
 The first major ingest of this collection was performed between December 2019 and April 2020.
 In February 2021, we began the process of re-ingesting the collection into Californica-Stage and Ursus-Stage to correct the collection name and to correct erroneous values in the date.normalized field.
 We later discovered 3 additional corrections to make: repository name, license, and festerizing.
 As of May 2021, that process is still ongoing.
-In late May 2021, for some reason Lisa stopped working on LA Times re-ingest.
+In late May 2021, Lisa stopped working on LA Times re-ingest because she was waiting for californica-stage to be available for large jobs (it had been slowed down / unusable due to work to delete page images for Armenian manuscripts from the repo).
 She picked up re-ingest again in October 2021.
 After the re-ingest is completed, we need to ingest new metadata for the materials described under "OpenUCLA"

-October 2021 Update - After many months away from the LA Times migration work, Lisa is re-orienting herself to where she left off in May 2021 and trying to finish up all the remaining work.
+October-November 2021 Update - After many months away from the LA Times migration work, Lisa is re-orienting herself to where she left off in May 2021 and trying to finish up all the remaining work.
+This has included upating her local copies of festerize script and extensive troubleshooting to resolve problems with installing an updated script and dealing with a small file that was returning 0K "successful" file instead of a CSV with data.

-Current status -- working on understanding difficulties with festerize workflow.
-Several relevant factors and no diagnosed problem yet.
-Factors are: Lisa had to update her festerize and that required some cleanup of old Python and Festerize files (did this cleanup synchronously with Mark); Library computing infrastructure had a massive outage on 10/21/21.
-UPDATE - it appears the CSVs with ~3000 rows are too large for current festerize workflow (but the underlying problem we think is a timeout for the ingest fester service).
-We tried with 100 rows and it worked; so maybe try with 500 rows, and if that works, try splitting the csvs into smaller portions.

 Process:
 - festerize on local computer
 - ingest newly festerized csv to cal-stage
 - run jenkins solr synch on stage
-- check an item for accuracy (QC)
+- check an item for accuracy (QC) (ursus-stage)
 - ingest to cal-prod
-- run jenkins solr synch on prod
+- run jenkins solr synch on prod (digital)
 - check an item for accuracy

 * Concerns *

+2021-11-13 - beginning to re-ingest all remaining latimes csv files into californica stage so that both stage and prod have current data.

 2021-10-22 - was trying to get back into working on this collection, and I started by looking at my notes about csv statuses.
 I saw that latimes2.csv was marked as "needing refesterizing" so I started there.
 Had trouble running festerize and am troubleshooting with Mark.